jmersonuo/jmersonuo.github.io/Activities/LayoutAndFonts-01.md

 	filterGroup.appendChild(label);
     ```

 6. To add interation to the legend, we add a listener to each intupt checkbox.
-Uncomment the following code-block:
+Uncomment the following code block:
     ```Javascript
 	// When the checkbox changes, update the visibility of the layer. input.addEventListener('change', function (e) {